Jarl-Bjoern/Einherjer/README.md

 <br />

 # ⚠️ Remark
-The Script is still under development
+It should be said that the script is still under development.